 Where the target SMETS1 ESME or SMETS1 GSME processes a positive adjustment to the GSME PrepaymentMode Meter Balance (with their DUIS and SMETS1 meanings) then the Device will, in addition to adjusting the Meter Balance (with its SMETS1 meaning), first apply that adjustment to the Accumulated Debt Register if it is greater than zero, second, if the accumulated Debt Register is zero, or is reduced to zero, apply any remaining adjustment to the Emergency Credit Balance until it reaches the Emergency Credit Limit.

+Where the SMETS1 GSME does not support the setting of Meter Balance (with its SMETS1 meaning) to greater than £20,000 then the S1SP shall, where it receives a Service Request that would result in a Meter Balance of greater than £20,000, return a SMETS1 Response indicating failure.

+The target SMETS1 ESME applies the adjustment in the following order:

+recovery of Payment-based Debt of an amount defined by Debt Recovery per Payment from the Payment Debt Register subject to the Debt Recovery Rate Cap;

+recovery of debt accumulated in the Accumulated Debt Register;

+increasing the meter balance until it reaches the non-disablement threshold;

+repayment of Emergency Credit activated and used by Consumer; and

+adding remaining credit (the credit after deduction of i, ii, iii and iv above) to the Meter Balance.

 Update Payment Mode (SRV 1.6)